Skip to main content

 port: 1883 # MQTT listener, Agent don't support MQTT-SSL here

-# For an additional Mosquitto running outside any container
+# For an additional Mosquitto running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"